 Trauma stored in the gut-biome.

 Scientifically and anatomically, the vagus nerve runs from the brainstem at ear level, through the face, down the throat, into the heart and lungs and into the gut viscera.
-It is a vital part of the central nervous system, with nerve fibres in the parasympathetic nervous system, which communicates motor and sensory impulses to every organ in the body.
-Much new scientific research has been done on the vagus nerve, seen notably in the works of Dr. Steven Porges, and The PolyVagal Theory (Recommended Reading).
+It is a vital part of the central nervous system, with nerve fi in the parasympathetic nervous system, which communicates motor and sensory impulses to every organ in the body.
+Much new scientific research has been done on the vagus nerve, seen notably in the works of Dr. Steven Porges, and The Poly-Vagal Theory (Recommended Reading).

 To date, my findings continue to exceed my expectations.
-This process enables my clients and I to discern just where in the body their trauma is stored; in what organ, or what part of the brain or sensory system.
+This process enables my clients and I to discern just where in the body their trauma is stored; in what organ, tissue or what part of the brain or cranial nerve in the sensory system.
 Significantly, when trauma affects a sensory organ like the eyes, sinuses, salivary glands or vestibulocochlear nerves; and this easily happens and can go undetected – the result is, the sensory organ becomes compromised, and can affect other organs in the body and their function, until the trauma is processed at the nervous system level.

 From the heart, the vagus nerve continues down the spine with points along its path, which connect to other organs like the lungs, and diaphragm.
 It then continues to the stomach, connecting the spleen, pancreas, gallbladder, and liver.
 Continuing from there, the vagus nerve links to the kidneys, then branches into several innervated places serving multiple sections of the intestinal folds; At Lumbar 1 through 5.
 At lumbar 5, the vagus nerve joins the peripheral nervous system, and then ties into the lymph system and reproductive system.
 It then re-joins the central channel (along the spine) and feeds into the colon and finally to the coccyx, commonly called the tailbone.
 This area is yet one more modulator in the body.
 The coccyx has the prize role of storing memory for the entire body.